Why choose us?

 2. Student satisfaction

 Our students have high satisfaction with their courses.
-93% of Computer Science with a Year in Industry students were satisfied with their course overall.
-It was 88% for all other School of Computing programmes.
+91% of Computer Science with a Year in Industry students were satisfied with their course overall.

 3. Industrial experience